luketimothyjones/transcend/README.md

 &nbsp;

-These are the available arguments for [/Hardware/Lightbulb/send\_scripts/run-script.bat](/Hardware/Lightbulb/send_scripts/run-script.bat), and refer to batch files in the scripts subdirectory.
+These are the available arguments for [/Hardware/Lightbulb/send_scripts/run-script.bat](/Hardware/Lightbulb/send_scripts/run-script.bat), and correspond with batch files in the [scripts]([/Hardware/Lightbulb/send_scripts/scripts) subdirectory.
 These scripts handle flashing code onto the microcontroller; it is best to flash only what has changed, as it will extend the life of your microcontroller's flash memory significantly.
 Additionally, flashing one file at a time is far faster.

 Most of the scripts are intuitive, as they match the respective filenames, but there are a few scripts that need some explanation: